nextensio/docs/content/en/Configurations/policies/_index.md

 ...
 ```
 route_tag will be set to tag1 or tag2 or ... depending on which rule evaluates to true.
 The tag value can
-also be taken from the matching host route attributes record in the reference data via
+also be taken from the matching app route attributes record in the reference data via
 data.hosts[i].routeattrs[j].tag.
 Multiple rules should not evaluate to true as that leads to a conflict for OPA.
 A workaround to prevent
 that is to use the "else" facility: